 So Is My Craft Product a Pigment or a Dye?

 How can you tell if a specific product is made with a pigment or a dye?
 Well, it can be confusing.
 The best way to know what you’re dealing with is to read the label and the manufacturer’s literature.
-If it’s very important to you to know what’s in your art materials, I suggest that you stick with professional and artist’s quality materials.
-Artist’s paints, for instance, will typically tell you exactly what the pigment is and how transparent it is, its lightfastness, and other things like hue, value, and saturation of the pigment.
+If it’s very important for you to know what’s in your art materials, I suggest that you stick with professional and artist’s quality materials.
+Artist’s paints, for instance, will typically tell you exactly what the pigment is and how transparent it is, its lightfastness, and other things like the hue, value, and saturation of the pigment.
 Craft paints will not tell you this and will often change formulation often without any standardization of color.
 Some brands of polymer clay are notorious for doing this, by the way.

 Bottom line, if you’re getting unpredictable results with your materials, give some thought to the chemistry of it.
 And whether or not you’re working with a pigment vs a dye might very well be affecting your results.